biplovgautam/webcrawler/output/MDs/prettyclickcosmetics_com_products_prettyclick-lip-cream-petal.md

 Available in stock

+A weightless, long-wearing, liquid lipstick with a soft-matte finish- that looks incredible on every skin tone.

 Quantity

-Decrease quantity for Kundal Honey &amp; Macadamia Premium Hair Treatment 500ml - White Musk
+Decrease quantity for Prettyclick Lip Cream - Petal

-Increase quantity for Kundal Honey &amp; Macadamia Premium Hair Treatment 500ml - White Musk
+Increase quantity for Prettyclick Lip Cream - Petal

 Add to cart